-No statistically significant differences were observed between cotton containing 15985 and its parental control DP50B in any amino acids when the data was combined from all sites.
+No statistically significant differences were observed between cotton containing 15985 and its parental control DP50B in any amino acids when the data were combined from all sites.
 Amino acid values for line DP50B are not shown.

-5.10 Inorganic analysis of seed
+Inorganic analysis of seed